linxscc/LoveGame/README.md

 # LoveGame
+Please note that the version is too old and the public project has been abandoned！！！

 The repository is code only, not a complete project.
 The code is the complete code of the project.
 If you are interested in the code, please contact me.